SecularSolstice/SecularSolstice.github.io/speeches/John_Snow_and_the_Broad_St_Pump.md

-# Lever: John Snow and the Broad Street Pump
+# John Snow and the Broad Street Pump
 ## By Kathleen Tuthill and Daniel Speyer

 In August of 1854 Soho, a suburb of London, was hit hard by a terrible outbreak of cholera.
 Dr. John Snow lived near Soho, and immediately went to work to prove his theory that contaminated water was the cause of the outbreak.